ag-informatics/ag-informatics-seminar/README.md

 ## Learning Objectives
 By the end of this course, you will be able to:

-# TODO
+1. Identify, describe, and explain fundamental digital technologies and their applicability to key informatics challenges in food and agricultural systems.
-1. Demonstrate an understanding of informatics challenges in food and agricultural systems.
+2. Discuss and analyze the state of the art of research and practice in agricultural informatics.

-3. Develop computational thinking skills to select appropriate informatics approaches and digital technologies to solve a range of challenges in food and agricultural systems.
+3. Demonstrate critical and computational thinking skills for agricultural informatics research and development.
 4. Conceptualize or prototype and agricultural informatics solution an open food system or agricultural challenge.

 # Course Communications